 If you violate a protective order, you may be charged with a misdemeanor offense.
 It is punishable by up to 18 months in jail and a fine of up to $5,000.
 This means that even if you are not guilty of the underlying offense, you could be charged and convicted of a separate crime if you violate any of the conditions of the protective order (such as by drinking a beer on a hot day).

 Domestic violence is a problem in our society — but that doesn’t mean that every charge is true, or that people accused of domestic violence don’t deserve top-notch representation.
 There are a number of reasons why a person may be accused of domestic violence.
-An experienced Boulder domestic violence defense lawyer can help them have the charge dismissed — or get them the help that they need.
+An experienced Boulder domestic violence defense lawyer can help them have the charge or case dismissed — or get them the help that they need.